We offer a complete package of health care and advice for small animals.

 Why not use the opportunity to check that your pet is up to date with their worming and flea treatment?
 Please ask to be booked into our Wellness Clinics, where for no extra cost you have a consultation with one of our nurses before you see the vet.
 They can discuss in detail with you any queries you have about dietary management, preventative care, dental advice and even training tips

-Rosalind Bath and Carola Leman are Advanced Pet Health Counsellors, who are in charge of our Weight Clinics.
+Rosalind Bath, Carola Leman and Paula Frenzel are Pet Health Counsellors, who are in charge of our Weight Clinics.

 The clinics are free of charge and will help guide you through getting your pet to lose weight.